SnehaShukla937/SnehaShukla937.github.io/_pages/cv.md

 * Indian Institute of Technology Indore  (Indore, Madhya Pradesh, Jan.
 2021 - Present)
   * Project Fellow (JRF)
-  * Working in the project entitled **Heart rate monitoring from non-contact face videos using deep learning** under the supervision of
+  * Working in the project entitled **Heart rate monitoring from non-contact face videos using deep learning** under the supervision of Dr.Puneet Gupta.